Hello, and welcome to my games blog!

 I write from a feminist and anti-oppression perspective, and I have a particular interest in how social and cultural issues intersect with games.
 I didn’t always approach media from this perspective.
 For more about how and why my views evolved, you can read this post.

-I’m fairly active on Twitter, and I have written an FAQ for interactions with me there.
+I’m fairly active on Twitter, and the social media channel I use the most.
+I have written an FAQ for interactions with me there.

 More About Me